Dreaming of hair: the strength and freedom we wear

 “Hair comes to those who are thinking about how they are seen — and who need to decide how to see themselves.”

-Hair is one of the most socially charged parts of the human body.
+Hair carries an unusual social weight for a part of the body.
 It changes with culture, era, and role.
 It is cut as a sign of mourning or transition, grown long as a symbol of power, colored as an expression of self.
 Samson lost his strength with his hair.
 Monks shave their heads as a renunciation of the worldly.
 Nostradamus read signs of fate in hair.

 In most cultures, hair is linked to life force, vitality, and freedom.
-Long, loose hair — something untamed, wild, alive.
-Closely cropped or styled — discipline, control, the social order.
-Falling hair — the fear of losing strength or youth.
+Long, loose hair speaks of something untamed, wild, alive.
+Closely cropped or styled hair carries discipline, control, the social order.
+Hair that is falling out signals the fear of losing strength or youth.

 In dreams, hair carries several layers of meaning: identity (“who am I”), strength and vitality, control and freedom, connection to tradition and lineage.
-Sometimes — a secret (something hidden in the hair).
+Sometimes it is a secret hidden in the hair.

-It is on the pillow.
+On the pillow.
 On the brush.
-In your hand.
-A great deal of it.
-In this image there is an anxiety that every person knows.
+In your hand — far more of it than there should be.
+This image carries an anxiety every person knows.

-Your Guardian speaks through this image, through the archetype of fear of losing vitality — the part that fears losing strength and youth.
-Falling hair is one of the most common anxiety images in dreams.
+Your Guardian speaks through this image: the part that fears losing strength and youth.
+Falling hair is a classic anxiety image in dreams.
 Like falling teeth, it is almost never literally about hair.

 The important thing: hair grows back.
 This is one of the few dream symbols of “loss” where return is biologically built in.
 This signals temporary loss — not permanent.